Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-best-practices/bad-habits.md

 module to help readers understand where it comes from and avoid duplicate symbol errors (e.g. `rune_wasmer_runtime_load()`).

-However, Rust has real namespaces and lets you attach methods to types, so just use them (e.g.  `rune::wasmer::Runtime::load()`).
+However, Rust has real namespaces and lets you attach methods to types (e.g.
+`rune::wasmer::Runtime::load()`).
+Just use them - it's what they are there for.

 ## Overusing Slice Indexing